Cc618/Luigi/doc/basics.rst

 functions are used to construct the game or create scenes and objects are used with entities.

-Note that create_game and create_scene will be explained below.
+.. note:: create_game and create_scene will be explained below.

 .. code-block:: python